 Exams consist of objective questions (matching, multiple-choice, fill-in-the-blanks), problem sets, and short answers.
-Missed Exams may be made up only if you experience an involuntary absence during the scheduled exam period (see above) and if you (or someone on your behalf) has informed the Professor or the TA preferably before the exam begins, but usually no later than within a week afterward.
-Missed exams should be made up within one week of the original exam date at the instructor's convenience.
+Personal lecture and reading notes may be used on some exams.
+Missed Exams may be made up only if you experience an involuntary absence during the scheduled exam period (see above) and if you or someone on your behalf has informed the Professor or the TA preferably before the exam begins, but usually no later than within a week afterward.
+Missed exams should be made up within one week of the exam date and are administered at the instructor's convenience.